nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-5-3 v2-5-2 v2-5-1 v2-5-0 v2-4-4 v2-4-3 v2-4-2 v2-4-1 v2-4-0

-DRGN-20956: Rare assert when terminating the Periodic Sync with Responses.
-  In rare cases, when a Periodic Sync with Responses is being terminated while it is waiting for a sync to a Periodic Advertiser with Responses, the controller can assert.
+DRGN-20956: Rare assert when terminating the Periodic Sync with Responses In rare cases, when a Periodic Sync with Responses is being terminated while it is waiting for a sync to a Periodic Advertiser with Responses, the controller can assert.

 .. rst-class:: v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0